Is cooking for one a challenge? We can help with 10 easy "cooking for one" tips for eating healthy and saving money.

 Leftover carrots and other vegetables can also easily be added to soups and pasta dishes.

-You can use any extra cheese you have for snacking, on sandwiches, shredded over scrambled eggs, cubed in salads or stirred into pasta.
+You can use any extra cheese you have for snacking, on sandwiches, wraps, in cheesy baked eggs, in salads, or stirred into pasta.

 You can check out our meal plans HERE.